MechanisM/moar/README.rst

 Easy thumbnails for everyone.

-See the documentation in `docs/build/html/index.html`.
+See the documentation online at http://lucuma.github.com/moar/ or in `docs/build/html/index.html`.